AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/java/index.md

 IOUtils.copy(streamAsset.getInputStream(), outputStream);
 ```

-This code runs the Document Generation process and then stores the result PDF document to the file system.
+This code runs the Document Generation process and then stores the resulting PDF document to the file system.

 ![Example running in the command line](./shot9.png)